-Air pistons can generally be divided into single-acting cylinders, double-acting cylinders, diaphragm cylinders, impact cylinders and rodless cylinders.
+Piston air cylinder types can generally be divided into single-acting and double-acting cylinders, diaphragm cylinders, compact and rodless cylinders.

-A single cast cylinder barrel is called a cylinder liner.
-The cylinder liner that is in direct contact with the cooling water is called a wet cylinder liner;
+A single cast cylinder barrel is referred to as a cylinder liner.
+A cylinder liner that comes into direct contact with cooling water is called a wet-type cylinder liner;

-the one that is not in direct contact with the cooling water is called a dry cylinder liner.
+one that does not come into direct contact with cooling water is called a dry-type cylinder liner.

-In order to maintain the tightness of the contact between the cylinder and the piston and reduce the friction loss of the piston moving in it,
+In order to maintain close contact between the cylinder barrel and the piston, and to reduce friction during piston movement under the action of compressed air input to the cylinder,

-the inner wall of the cylinder should have high machining accuracy and precise shape and size.
+the inner wall of the cylinder should have high machining accuracy and precise shape and dimensions.

-Single-acting cylinders use air pressure to move the piston in one direction, with a spring or external force returning it to its original position.
+Single-acting cylinders use air compressor to move the piston in one direction, with a spring or external force returning it to its original position.

 Double-acting cylinders use air pressure on both sides of the piston, allowing bidirectional motion.